Friday, December 16, 2016

 And yes, there are sandy beaches, palm trees, blue skies and hot weather, but it’s still Christmas.
 It’s the love and the friendship that make this a special time of year, no matter where you live.

-Merry Christmas & Season Greetings
+Merry Christmas & Season's Greetings

-Lynda & Lawrie, and Sparky
+Lynda & Lawrie, Sparky, and Thomas the Cat

 Lawrie, Canadian Christmas '99